-- A2-2.
-In the UK and Ireland, it is the directors' responsibility to prepare financial statements that give a true and fair view of the state of affairs of a company or group and of its profit or loss for the financial year.
+- compliance.
+Breaches of these laws and regulations could have a material effect on the financial statements. - A2-2.
+In the UK, it is the directors' responsibility to prepare financial statements that give a true and fair view of the state of affairs of a company or group and of its profit or loss for the financial year.
 Accordingly it is necessary, where possible non-compliance with law or regulations has occurred which may result in a material misstatement in the financial statements, for them to ensure that the matter is appropriately reflected and/or disclosed in the financial statements. - A2-3.
-In the UK and Ireland directors and officers of companies have responsibility to provide information required by the auditor, to which they have a legal right of access^{7a}.
-Such legislation also provides that it is a criminal offence to give to the auditor information or explanations which are misleading, false or deceptive.
+In the UK, directors and officers of companies have responsibility to provide information required by the auditor, to which they have a legal right of access. ^{7a} Such legislation also provides that it is a criminal offence to give to the auditor information or explanations which are misleading, false or deceptive.